1. RACGP conflict of interest policy

-Clauses 5.3a and b do not apply for Councillors with a Conflict of Interest, if they are otherwise permitted to be present under sections 195(2) (Participation with other Councillors’ approval) or 195(3) (Participation with ASIC approval) of the Corporations Act.
+Clauses 5.3a and b do not apply for RACGP Board members with a Conflict of Interest, if they are otherwise permitted to be present under sections 195(2) (Participation with other RACGP Board members’ approval) or 195(3) (Participation with ASIC approval) of the Corporations Act.

-Council notes the Constitution clause 76 sentence commencing “At the request of Council,…” may conflict with the Corporations Act, and to that extent the Corporations Act provisions will apply for the purpose of this Policy.
+The RACGP Board notes the Constitution clause 76 sentence commencing “At the request of the RACGP Board,…” may conflict with the Corporations Act, and to that extent the Corporations Act provisions will apply for the purpose of this Policy.

 5.4 Examples of Conflicts of Interest

-A Conflict of Interest would arise where the RACGP or a Faculty is considering contracting with another organisation for goods or services where a Councillor, Faculty Board member or Faculty staff member (as appropriate):
+A Conflict of Interest would arise where the RACGP or a Faculty is considering contracting with another organisation for goods or services where a RACGP Board member, Faculty Council member or Faculty staff member (as appropriate):

 a. is an employee or owner (whether whole or part) of that organisation